PhantomPilots/AutoFarming/GUI_README.md

 - **Tabbed Interface**: Each farmer has its own tab with dedicated controls and images
 - **Real-time Terminal Output**: See live output from running farmers as they work
 - **Easy Configuration**: Simple forms for each farmer's settings - no need to remember command lines
+- **Global and Japanese Clients**: Choose the game version from the top bar and keep the same farmer workflows
 - **Process Management**: Start and stop farmers with dedicated buttons
 - **Farmer Images**: Visual representation of each farming type
 - **Window Resizing**: Automatically resizes your game window for optimal performance